-The Fund estimates that the resultant expected credit loss (ECL) derived from using impairment model, has not materially impacted the Fund.
+The Fund estimates that the resultant ECL derived from using impairment model, has not materially impacted the Fund.
 Please see Note 3 for more information on credit risk.

-For more information on how fair value is calculated refer to Note 5 to the financial statements.
+For more information on how fair value is calculated refer to Note 4 to the financial statements.